Key Takeaways

 Landlord Entry Rules

-Landlords may enter without notice during emergencies.
+Landlords may enter without written notice during emergencies.

 Just-Cause Eviction Requirements

-14-Day Notice for Nonpayment of Rent
+14-Day Written Notice for Nonpayment of Rent

 Property Maintenance and Repairs